 While business aviation has slowed due to the reliance on remote meetings, leisure travel has recovered quicker.
 Families with children and pets are expected to continue to use charter flights more regularly for the rest of 2021.
 Due to this trend, private jet operators have begun to offer greater accommodations for pets and children.

 To appeal to families with small children, operators outfit their planes with booster seats and sleeping areas where a child can nap comfortably.
 Private jets also invest in on-board entertainment systems designed for children to help them stay occupied on a long flight.
 Additionally, many private jets also offer toys and books for children to play with or read while flying.

 Forward-looking operators also store refreshments that are healthy and appropriate for children.
 Private jet staff should be trained to handle milk and baby food as well, storing it in appropriate locations that are easy for parents to access while in flight.
 Private jet travel can offer greater flexibility for parents who need to bring medications on board that might be subject to liquid limits and other restrictions on commercial flights.

-Operators and flyers in the private jet charter industry are both going to be looking for ways to lower their costs.
-Limited capacity based on new charter clients entering the market, declining private aircraft manufacturing over serval years, and aircraft owners taking their aircraft off charter due to health concerns over the virus has placed pressure on the overall availability of flight options.
-Although costs have increased due to the low supply and high demand for private travel, flyers can take certain measures to minimize the cost of their flight.
+Operators and flyers in the private jet charter industry are both going to be looking for ways to manage rising costs.
+Limited capacity based on new charter clients entering the market, declining private aircraft manufacturing over several years, and aircraft owners taking their aircraft off charter due to health concerns over the virus has placed pressure on the overall availability of flight options.
+Although costs have increased due to the low supply and high demand for private travel, flyers can take certain measures to manage the cost of their flight.
 Traveling on off-peak hours and picking up an empty leg flight are a few ways where travelers can reduce their costs on private flights.